ebtezcan/Spotify-Song-Popularity-Prediction/README.md

 ## Introduction

-With Apple Music announcing on May 17th that they will be providing lossless audio along with spatial audio by Dolby Atmos for their subscribers and Tidal continuously providing exclusive content from artists, the competition among audio streaming platforms are heating up.
+With Apple Music announcing on May 17th that they will be providing lossless audio along with spatial audio by Dolby Atmos for their subscribers and Tidal continuously providing exclusive content from artists, the competition among audio streaming platforms is heating up.
 Spotify would like to stay competitive by being able to predict which songs are going to be popular ahead of time so that they can curate even better playlists and sign deals with up-and-coming artists to have exclusivity on their content.
 This would not only help retain the current subscribers but also help market the platform to new subscribers as well.

 For this project, we were hired by Spotify to train and test a machine learning model that can accurately predict whether a song is going to be popular or not.
 In order to achieve this, we will be testing out different machine learning models and will look at what attributes of a song are the most important for determining its popularity.